One Big Budgeting Mistake You’re Probably Making

 It’s a time-old Q4 tradition—lengthy planning cycles consisting of sitting down to tap out a budget, handing out spreadsheets to managers to show why they need money and where, deciding where should costs be cut, and determining where more money should be allocated.

-Let’s take a moment and clarify definitions.
-A budget is a plan for the year, which doesn’t change.
+Let’s take a moment and clarify definitions: A budget is a plan for the year, which doesn’t change.
 Actuals are compared to the budget to track performance against that plan.
-A forecast is updated with actuals as the year progresses, along with updates to the future months as additional information becomes available or is refined.
+A forecast is a forward-looking strategy that supports scenario planning to help identify the path from where you are to where you want to go.
+It is updated with actuals as the year progresses, along with updates to the future months as additional information becomes available or is refined.
 The forecast represents your most current, informed view of the future.
 Actuals should also be compared to the last version of the forecast to track whether you’re meeting expectations.

 Why Your Company Shouldn’t have a “Budgeting First” Mindset